 Brian’s Kids – Assisting with Adoption of Foster Kids

 Sussman has also been recognized by the State of California for assisting in the adoption of foster children.
 Through his organization, Brian’s Kids, Sussman utilized the airwaves of KPIX-TV in San Francisco to highlight children waiting for adoptive families.
 Between 1989 and 2001, four hundred foster children were placed into permanent families thanks to Brian’s Kids.
 Even Sussman’s own family (left) expanded via adoption during those special years.

 On the Radio

-“It’s not quite as thrilling as live radio,” says, Brian, “but it’s still a joy to get behind a microphone and share my thoughts.
+“It’s not quite as thrilling as live radio,” says, Brian with a smile, “but it’s still a joy to get behind a microphone and share my thoughts.
 Plus, I get the opportunity for re-takes!
 Something I could never do when I was hosting the lightening paced KSFO Morning Show.”